 What were your duties on board – boatswain, captain, navigator, cook, or some other position?
 Who were the captain and first mate?
 Did you leave your ship on good terms with your fellows, or on the run?
 Such type of queries were being asked.
 This pirate dnd 5e background has found in the player’s handbook.

-Equipment: A belaying pin (club), 50 feet of silk rope, a lucky charm such as a rabbit foot or a small stone with a hole in the center (or you may roll for a random trinket on the Trinkets table in chapter 5), a set of common clothes, and a pouch containing 10gp
+- Equipment: Under the equipment you have a belaying pin which is just really a club, 50 feet of silk rope, a lucky charm such as a rabbit foot or a small stone with a hole in the center (or you may roll for a random trinket on the Trinkets table in chapter 5), a set of common clothes, and a pouch containing 10gp

 Mainly the pirate dnd 5e stats are mentioned below.
 Mainly the sailors could be a rough lot, but the responsibilities of life on the ship shall make them generally reliable too.
 The life abroad a ship shapes their outlook and also their forms their most important attachments.
 You can see the dnd pirate background ideas from one of the below tables now.